The-Sycorax/DenaroWalletClient/README.md

         ---

         #### `decryptwallet filter`
-        **Overview**: The `decryptwallet filter` sub-command is basically the same as using `decryptwallet -filter` but in this case `-address` and `-field` are two separate options.
+        **Overview**: The `decryptwallet filter` sub-command filters wallet entries by one or more addresses and/or fields.
+Adding a hyphen `-` to the beginning of an address will exclude it from the results.
+Wallet entries can also be filtered based on origin (See `-show` option for more details).
 This sub-command should come directly after the other options that have been provided for `decryptwallet`.
-Wallet entries can also be filtered based on origin (See `-show` option for more details).

         <details>
         <summary>Usage:</summary>